ZaneMeroff/score_keeper/README.md

 ### How to run the Jest testing suite with NPM
 1. after the project has been cloned down and `npm install` has been ran, `cd` into the root directory
-2. run `npm run test:unit` to view test results
+2. run `npm run test:unit` to run testings suite for all specs
+3. if you wish to just run tests for a specific file, run `npm run test:unit <file_name>` (you don't need to include file path)

 ### This project was created by:
 Zachary Nemeroff https://github.com/ZaneMeroff